NALTP/Rules/README.md

 ### Article VII - Matches

 #### Section A - Match Scheduling
-  - (1) Major league:
-    - (a) By default, Major league games will take place on Sunday nights.
-    - (b) At the beginning of the season and after the draft, each captain will be asked to submit their team’s default game time.
+  - (1) At the beginning of the season and after the draft, each captain will be asked to submit their team’s default game time.
 The times must fall within boundaries to be determined by the CRC.
-    - (c) The default gametime will be the average of the two teams’ default game times.
+  - (2) The default gametime will be the average of the two teams’ default game times.
-      - (i) Example: Team A’s default gametime is 8:30 PM ET.
+    - (a) Example: Team A’s default gametime is 8:30 PM ET.
 Team B’s default gametime is 10 PM ET.
 By default, this match will begin at 9:15 PM ET.
-  - (2) Minor league:
+  - (3) Default days
+    - (a) Major league games will take place on Sunday nights.
+During accelerated game weeks, games will take place on Sunday and Tuesday nights.
-    - (a) By default, Minor league games will take place on Monday nights.
+    - (b) Minor league games will take place on Monday nights.
+During accelerated game weeks, games will take place on Monday and Thursday nights.
-    - (b) At the beginning of the season and after the draft, each captain will be asked to submit their team’s default game time.
-The time will fall within boundaries to be determined by the CRC.
-    - (c) The default gametime will be the average of the two teams’ default game times.
-      - (i) Example: Team A’s default gametime is 8:30 PM ET.
-Team B’s default gametime is 10 PM ET.
-By default, this match will begin at 9:15 PM ET.
-  - (3) Novice league:
-    - (a) By default, Novice league games will take place on Wednesday nights.
+    - (c) Novice league games will take place on Wednesday nights.
+During accelerated game weeks, games will take place on Sunday and Wednesday nights.
-    - (b) At the beginning of the season and after the draft, each captain will be asked to submit their team’s default game time.
-The time will fall within boundaries to be determined by the CRC.
-    - (c) At the beginning of the season and after the draft, captains will be asked to submit their team’s home server.
-      - (i) Teams will be allowed to change their home servers at the beginning of the season if there are extenuating circumstances.
-Captains will need to discuss this with the CRC.
-        - (1) The CRC reserves the right to grant additional server changes throughout the season to teams with special circumstances.
-      - (ii) Teams that choose Central as their home server are permitted to opt-in to western style timing.
-    - (d) In matches played between two eastern teams or two western teams, the default gametime will be the average of the two teams’ default gametime.
-      - (i) Example: Team A’s default gametime is 8:30 PM ET.
-Team B’s default gametime is 10 PM ET.
-By default, this match will begin at 9:15 PM ET.
-    - (e) The default time for all matches between western (LA, SF, SEA) teams and non-western teams will be 10 PM ET.
-      - (i) Central teams who have opted into western style timing will be considered western teams for this point.
   - (4) At any point, both captains may agree to move a match to a date and/or time other than the one indicated by the schedule so long as it is within 72 hours of the default game time.
 The CRC must be notified if this happens.
     - (a) Reschedules may be declined by the CRC at their discretion, especially in instances which place a match outside of the designated 72 hour period or that may delay free agency, playoffs, or anything else deemed important by the CRC.